alainamb/uic_tr35-business-english-II/unit1/week2/presentation-content.md

 - Be mindful of religious holidays and cultural practices in scheduling

 **Language Considerations**
-- Speak at a measured pace for non-native speakers
+- Plan to speak at a measured pace for non-native speakers
 - Provide key terms in writing on slides
-- Allow time for questions and clarification
+- Allow time for questions and clarification at the end

 ---